 Because here’s the thing: all that unscientific fear-mongering just serves to degrade a culture of openness to life.
 How can a woman be expected to avoid all of those things for all of her fertile years?
 The answer is she couldn’t.
 So if my view of pregnancy is that it’s something that’s dangerous to mothers and babies, then I’d have to treat fertility as a disease to be cured.
 I’d have to “plan parenthood” so as to make very, very certain I didn’t ever accidentally ride a roller coaster when I might unknowingly be pregnant.
 Or have a glass of wine.
 Or eat a bologna sandwich.
 I might have to abort a perfectly good baby just in case.

 But for me, my fertility and pregnancies (and breastfeeding and newborns and children) are all a part of my normal life.
-I didn’t stop out of real life and into a sterility bubble to carefully breed two children.
+I didn’t step out of real life and into a sterility bubble to carefully breed two children.
 I embrace both my fertility and my real life at the same time.
 Because my fertility and my real life are the same thing.

 So when I’m pregnant, I make very few if any changes to my normal routine: